 Other scammers pose as home improvement services and will charge elderly homeowners for work that is never performed.
 The elderly are also prone to television or radio scams in which scammers use illegitimate advertisements to promote legitimate services.

 Finally, some elderly individuals are scammed by family members.
 A senior’s own family members can take advantage of the senior’s trust in order to convince the senior to give them money.
+Here are three additional reasons scam artists target the elderly.

 Other scams start off as non-financial scams in nature even if they eventually turn into financial scams.
 For example, a scammer could falsely state on the Internet or social media that they are interested in becoming a romantic partner to a single or widowed senior.